Get started with Azure Cosmos DB for NoSQL using Python

 Guide Description

-Create a database Create databases
+Create a database Create a database.

-Create container Create containers
+Create container Create a container.

 See also